sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-app/cp-mobile-dev-kit-mcp-app.md

     ![MDK](img-4.1.png)

 2. The MCP client (Cline) recognizes that the MDK MCP server should be used, which will use the `mdk-manage` tool to deploy the project to SAP Mobile Services.
-You may be asked to approve certain steps.

     ![MDK](img-4.2.png)